raphael2692/create-slides-with-ai-workflow/prompt_template.md

 ## Format
 - Use Marp syntax, a specialized Markdown format for presentations.
 - A Marp presentation includes front matter (special variables) and triple dash (---) to separate slides.
+Last slide has no --- at bottom.

 ## Structure
 - Include a front matter block: